Akuli/oomph/docs/implicit-conversions.md

     type itself is a union type, then its members are ignored.
 - Otherwise, the implicit conversion fails.

+These rules are intentionally weak.
+For example, unlike in many other programming languages, `1 == "2"` is an error: even though the `==` operator does implicit conversions, nothing can implicitly convert between `Int` and `Str`.

 To understand what "when they are not ambiguous" means, consider the following example:

 ```python